fabiopagoti/sapui5-nyt-article-search/README.md

 ## Insert your API Key

 Open file [Component.js](https://github.com/fabiopagoti/sapui5-nyt-article-search/blob/master/Component.js) located at the root of the repo and insert your API Key according to the comment in such file

+## Check out remote branches!

+This repo constains two remote branches:

+[simple](https://github.com/fabiopagoti/sapui5-nyt-article-search/tree/simple) - A simpler version of the app [master](https://github.com/fabiopagoti/sapui5-nyt-article-search) - A more advanced version of the app